arpitbbhayani/knowledge-base/microservices/handling-timeouts-in-a-microservice-architecture/README.md

 [![Handling timeouts in a microservice architecture](https://i.ytimg.com/vi/Hxja4crycBg/mqdefault.jpg)](https://www.youtube.com/watch?v=Hxja4crycBg)

-<p>Handling timeout well is extremely critical as it makes your distributed system robust and ensures you provide a consistent user experience by adhering to SLA guarantees.
-In this video, we discover how a synchronous dependency on a microservice leads to long delays becoming a big problem, understand how timeout addresses the concern, and discuss 5 approaches to handle service timeouts.</p>
+Handling timeout well is extremely critical as it makes your distributed system robust and ensures you provide a consistent user experience by adhering to SLA guarantees.
+In this video, we discover how a synchronous dependency on a microservice leads to long delays becoming a big problem, understand how timeout addresses the concern, and discuss 5 approaches to handle service timeouts.

-<p>Outline:
+Outline:
- - 00:00 Why is handling timeout critical?
+00:00 Why is handling timeout critical?
- - 01:13 Synchronous communication and timeouts
+01:13 Synchronous communication and timeouts
- - 05:39 A rule of thumb: Timeout
+05:39 A rule of thumb: Timeout
- - 07:52 Approach 1: Ignore the timeout
+07:52 Approach 1: Ignore the timeout
- - 10:28 Approach 2: Configure and use defaults
+10:28 Approach 2: Configure and use defaults
- - 11:27 Approach 3: Retry when timeout
+11:27 Approach 3: Retry when timeout
- - 16:36 Approach 4: Retry only when needed
+16:36 Approach 4: Retry only when needed
- - 20:06 Approach 5: Rearchitect and remove synchronous dependency</p>
+20:06 Approach 5: Rearchitect and remove synchronous dependency

 You can also
  - Subscribe to the YT Channel [Asli Engineering](https://youtube.com/c/ArpitBhayani)